 Maret shall regularly monitor the community use during the permitted hours to ensure that the fields are not being used by organized adult teams from outside the community and shall advise ANC 3/4G and the BZA of any additional steps that may be necessary to ensure that the fields are used for the intended community purpose.

 c.
-Maret shall make the Athletic Facilities Project available for scheduled use by children attending ECC and DCPS traditional and charter schools on weekdays during the academic school year between the hours of 9:00 a.m. and 3:00 p.m. on Monday, Tuesday, Thursday and Friday and between the hours of 9:00 a.m. and 2:00 p.m. on Wednesday.
+Maret shall make the Athletic Facilities Project available for scheduled use by children attending ECC and District of Columbia Public School (DCPS) traditional and charter schools on weekdays during the academic school year between the hours of 9:00 a.m. and 3:00 p.m. on Monday, Tuesday, Thursday and Friday and between the hours of 9:00 a.m. and 2:00 p.m. on Wednesday.
 Maret shall limit any fees charged for such use by DCPS traditional and charter school students to the rates charged for athletic field use by DPR.

 d.
 Maret shall post on its website for the Athletic Facilities Project the hours of seasonal uses of the athletic field by Maret or others as set forth in these conditions and will provide a link to Maret’s athletic schedule.
 Neighbors should be able to go to this source to see what activities are authorized at any time.